azerothcore/Acore_CarbonCopy/README.md

 - `account_id` is the unique account ID.
 - `tickets` is the number of times an account can copy a character.
 - `allow_copy_from_id` is reserved for future use.

+If `enablePlayerLogs` is true, player copy attempts are recorded in `playerLogsTableName`.
+If `enableAdminLogs` is true, GM/console ticket actions are recorded in `adminLogsTableName`.

 You can also grant tickets from console or SOAP:
 - `CCACCOUNTTICKETS accountName amount`